Lawrence Goodwyn

-Lawrence "Larry" Goodwyn (July 16, 1928 – September 29, 2013) was an American writer and political theorist whose work transformed historians' understandings of American populism.
+Lawrence Corbett Goodwyn (July 16, 1928 – September 29, 2013) was an American historian of democratic movements, journalist and political theorist known for his study of American populism.
 He served as a professor at Duke University from 1971 to 2003.

-Goodwyn was best known for writing Democratic Promise: The Populist Moment in America, a book which chronicles the origins and rise of the People's Party.
+Goodwyn was best known for writing Democratic Promise: The Populist Moment in America, a book which chronicles the origins and rise of the People's Party, in the social and historical context from which it emerged, American Midwestern and Southwestern populism.
 The book was nominated for the National Book Award for Nonfiction in 1977, and it achieved finalist status.
 An abridged version of Democratic Promise, titled The Populist Moment: A Short History of the Agrarian Revolt in America, was published in 1978.
 The Populist Moment became a staple in university history seminars, labor organizing institutes and community activism efforts for years to come.

-His publications generally focused on the Southern United States, but in 1991 he published Breaking the Barrier: the Rise of Solidarity in Poland, a book that focused on a working class movement from another region: Poland's Solidarnosc movement.
+His publications generally focused on the Southwestern United States, but in 1991 he published Breaking the Barrier: the Rise of Solidarity in Poland, a book that focused on a working class movement from another region: Poland's Solidarnosc movement.

 Background

-Born on July 16, 1928, Goodwyn graduated with a Bachelor’s Degree in English from Texas A&M University.
+Goodwyn was born in 1928 at Fort Huachuca, a U.S. Army base in Arizona, where his father, a colonel, was then stationed.
+He graduated with a bachelor's degree in English from Texas A&M University.
 He later served in the U.S. Army in the Korean War and eventually ascended to the rank of captain.
-After his military service, he completed a Ph.D at the University of Texas.
+After his military service, he completed a doctoral program at the University of Texas.
 During his youth and education in Texas, he observed the systematic nature of white supremacy—an observation that motivated him to fight against racism through his academic career and political activism.